blaze/blaze/docs/source/overview.rst

 Datashape:
-    A generalization of the "tuple of integral sizes" approach found in Numpy, C, and FORTRAN.
-The Shape tuple consists of a variety of Primitive and Complex dimension specifiers, including Fixed integers (corresponding to Numpy fixed-length dimensions), Variable-length dimensions, Union, Enum, Bitfield, and CType (for traditional C data types).
+    A generalization of the "tuple of integral sizes" approach found in NumPy, C, and FORTRAN.
+The Shape tuple consists of a variety of Primitive and Complex dimension specifiers, including Fixed integers (corresponding to NumPy fixed-length dimensions), Variable-length dimensions, Union, Enum, Bitfield, and CType (for traditional C data types).
 Most significantly, there is also a Record shape type, which is composed of additional specifiers for its named fields.
 It is the Record Shape which